-This is transcript of my talk at Harvard University on Sept 26, 2016 on the topic of Monitoring disaster response: Aid accountability & the role of citizens & institutions.
+This is transcript of my talk at Harvard University (Chan School of Public Health) on Sept 26, 2016 on the topic of Monitoring disaster response: Aid accountability & the role of citizens & institutions.

 On April 25, 2015 at 11:56 am, I was on top of our office, an old building when the earth shook massively.
 It is probably one of the most helpless feeling I ever got in my life.
 I couldn’t move, couldn’t run.
 I froze there for few seconds before getting out of the building.
 I was lucky but thousands were not.

 As soon as that minute was over, I remembered our disaster preparation protocol, we had built just months ago: In case of a massive earthquake, first check on your family members safety then gather in the nearest hospital and start organizing to help the staff and government.